Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Applications to geometric intersection graphs

 A graph class $\mathcal{G}$ has \textit{bounded clique-size} if there exists an integer $k \in \mathbb{N}$ such that $\omega(G) \leq k$ for all $G \in \mathcal{G}$.
-We say a graph class $\mathcal{G}$ is \textit{of clique-dependent bounded (resp., polynomial) expansion} if any sub-class $\mathcal{G}' \subseteq \mathcal{G}$ that has bounded clique-size is of bounded (resp., polynomial) expansion.
+We say a graph class $\mathcal{G}$ is \textit{of clique-dependent polynomial expansion} if any sub-class $\mathcal{G}' \subseteq \mathcal{G}$ that has bounded clique-size is of polynomial expansion.
 Similarly, we say a graph class $\mathcal{G}$ is \textit{of clique-dependent bounded degeneracy} if any sub-class $\mathcal{G}' \subseteq \mathcal{G}$ that has bounded clique-size is of bounded degeneracy.
-By definition, it is clear that if a graph class is of clique-dependent bounded expansion, then it is also of clique-dependent bounded degeneracy.
+By definition, it is clear that if a graph class is of clique-dependent polynomial expansion, then it is also of clique-dependent bounded degeneracy.
+In what follows, we shall discuss two examples of geometric intersection graphs that are of clique-dependent polynomial expansion.